pingcap/tidb/docs/design/2024-10-21-convert-partition.md

 Possible other options, specifically for Global Index:
 - Should we allow non-matching indexes and during the operation drop indexes on the non-partitioned table that does not match the partitioned table and create local indexes that only exists in the partitioned table?
   - Pro: easier to create a table that would be allowed to use for CONVERT TABLE TO PARTITION, including getting index ids matching.
-  - Con: extra work/time/resources during
+  - Con: extra work/time/resources during DDL operation.
 - Should we require "local" indexes on the non-partitioned table matching the partitioned tables global indexes?
 At least no need to match the internal index ids.
   - Pro: at least there are no duplicate entries within the non-partitioned table.
   - Con: it will just be dropped, and each row will be inserted and checked into the global indexes anyway, so not technically needed.